recart/aws-eks-eni-workaround/README.md

 # aws-eks-eni-workaround
 [![Docker Repository on Quay](https://quay.io/repository/recart/aws-eks-eni-workaround/status "Docker Repository on Quay")](https://quay.io/repository/recart/aws-eks-eni-workaround)

 This project addresses the issue, that AWS CNI not deleting the ENIs that were attached to detached/terminated kubernetes worker nodes.
-As a workaround this cronjob will delete all the leftover ENIs in the VPC of your worker nodes.
+As a workaround this cronjob will delete all the leftover ENIs in the VPC of your worker nodes, preventing your subnet to run out of IP addresses.

 Read more about the issue here: https://github.com/aws/amazon-vpc-cni-k8s/issues/69

 ### Testing